-Personal and emotional problems can interfere with learning and living.
-Moreover, a student with many strengths and abilities may experience some difficulties in areas that often can be effectively resolved through counseling.
-Some examples of such difficulties might be problems in interpersonal relationships, depression, loneliness, sexual concerns, poor grades, substance abuse, or conflicts with one's family.
+Sometimes personal and emotional problems can negatively impact learning and living and interfere with a person's development.
+Even a student with many strengths and abilities can experience difficulty often effectively resolved through counseling.
+Some examples of such difficulties might be problems in interpersonal relationships, depression, loneliness, sexual concerns, poor grades, substance abuse or conflicts with one's family.

 Personal concerns of any type may be discussed frankly and privately with a professional counselor.
-Counseling sessions are confidential and can be arranged by contacting the Wellness Center.
+Counseling sessions are free, confidential and can be arranged by contacting the Wellness Center.